The JFK 100

 Mr. BALL.
 And everything you told me before we started taking the deposition?

-In fact, shortly following the assassination, Bowers made it reasonably clear to the authorities that he had seen nothing particularly unusual at all; see for example the statement he dictated to the Dallas County Sheriff's Office.
+In fact, shortly following the assassination, Bowers made it reasonably clear to the authorities that he had seen nothing particularly unusual at all at the time of the shooting; see for example the statement he dictated to the Dallas County Sheriff's Office.

 Back to the top